bhits/consent2share/README.md

 The C2S components can be grouped as the following:

+### Common Libraries

+The C2S has a set of common libraries that are being used across the microservices.
+These libraries mostly contain basic utility functions.
+The complex domain features are implemented as microservices as described in the following sections. **The common libraries are needed to be built and installed to the local maven repository before building any other C2S microservices in order to prevent any dependency resolution issues.**

 ### User Interfaces

 C2S currently offers 2 User Interfaces: Patient Portal UI and Admin Portal UI.